lainio/err2/README.md

 ## Backwards Compatibility Promise for the API

-The `err2` package's API will be **backwards Compatible**.
+The `err2` package's API will be **backwards compatible**.
 Before the version 1.0.0 is released the API changes time to time, but we promise to offer automatic conversion scripts for your repos to update them for latest API.
 We also mark functions deprecated before they become obsolete.
-We have tested our system with large code base and it works.
+Usually one version before.
+We have tested this in our systems with large code base and it works.

-#### Auto-migration Deprecated Function Calls
+#### Auto-migration Deprecated Error Check Calls

+The current list of deprecated functions and variables in the API:
+1. Type variables are obsolete.
+2. `err2.Annotate` functions are obsolete.
+3. `err2.StackTraceWriter` is obsolete.

-##### Type Variables Are obsolete
+##### Type Variables Are Obsolete

 The err2 doesn't have type variables anymore.
 They have been deprecated since version 0.8.0.
 Now they are removed from the repo as obsolete.
 Similarly